tomhendra/peronsal-site/src/lib/content/superpowers-for-the-self-guided-learner.md

   path to become a superpowered learner.'
 ---

-In 2018 I left my old life behind in the UK, sold everything I owned, and moved to Spain with the aim of changing career from Procurement Manager to Web Developer, by way of self-guided tuition.
-In that time I have taken many online courses, and have recently questioned myself: "How much have I **_really learned"?_**
+Since 2018 I have been in transition of changing career trajectory - from Procurement Manager to Web Developer - by way of self-guided tuition.
+In that time I have taken many online courses, and have recently questioned myself: "How much have I _really learned"?_

 It's easy to get caught in a tutorial loop.
 It feels safe and comfortable having our hand held, shown what to do, given small challenges to build our confidence.